nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `absent 1 date/17-03-2022` indicates that pet 1 is absent for daycare on `17-03-2022`

+### Filtering pet list: `filter`

+Filters the pet address book by a specified field.

+Format: `filter FIELD/FilterWord`

+* Can only filter by date specified, owner's name and tags of pets
+* Specified `FIELD/` only consists of: `byDate/`, `byTags/` and `byOwner/`
+* `FilterWord` if user uses `byDate/` has to be in `dd-MM-yyyy` format, or `today`.
+This filters the address book by showing pets present on the given date.
+* `FilterWord` if user uses `byOwner/` has to be a single word.
+Usage is similar to `find` except filter allows users to filter out multiple pets with same owner.
+* `FilterWord` if user uses `byTags/` can be any length.
+Show pets that are of the same breed or tag similar to `FilterWord` given.
+  * Able to filter with a partial match in `FilterWord`: `Bord`, `Borde Colli`, will match with pets tagged as `Border Collie`

+Examples:
+* `filter byDate/22-03-2022` show pets present on 22 March 2022.
+* `filter byOwner/Lily` show pets owned by any all Lily(s).
+* `filter byTags/Retriever` sho pets with `Retriever` in their tags.

 ### Deleting a pet: `delete`